samme90s/thesis/README.md

 # Thesis

-## Studieplan
+## Study plan

-1. Boka möte med "supervisor" (en gång i veckan)
-   - Beskriv vad vi har gjort
-   - Sammanställa minst tre frågor
-   - Beskriv det vi kommer att göra fram tills nästa möte
+1. Schedule a meeting with the supervisor (once a week)
+   - Describe what I have done.
+   - Compile at least three questions.
+   - Ask what is expected to be done until the next meeting and outline this!

-### Argumentering Struktur
+### Argumentation structure

-1. Summering
+1. Summary
-   (Förklarar området)
+   (Explain the area of focus)
-2. Positionering
+2. Positioning
-   (Hur ställer vi oss till det som beskrivs i summeringen, visa vart det finns ett knowledge gap)
+   (How do I position ourselves in relation to what is described in the summary?
+   Highlight where there is a knowledge gap.)
-3. Motivering
+3. Justification
-   (Varför positionerar vi oss på det sättet och finns det någon fortsättning)
+   (Why do I position ourselves this way, and is there any follow-up to consider?)

-## Alternativ för Metod
+## Method

-Arbeta med metoden för att göra det intressant

-Testa olika prompts för att se om resultatet förändras

-Tryck på att det är specifikt work orders och "leverage" att det är ett viss typ av struktur till skillnad från klassisk text

-Delar i metoden som skulle kunna vara relevant:
+### Tools

+- Ragas metrics
+- Evaluation of LLMs

+### Alternatives

+Work on the method to make it engaging.

+Test different prompts to see if the results change.
+For example, should we use a series of prompts or one?

+Emphasize that these are specific work orders and leverage the fact that there is a particular type of structure, as opposed to classic text.

+Parts of the method that could be relevant:

-Exempel 1:
+Example 1:

-1. Ta fem personer som får 20 olika work orders och får kategorisera dem
+1. Select five individuals who receive 20 different work orders and categorize them.
-2. Låt LLM kategorisera samma work orders
+2. Have an LLM categorize the same work orders.
-3. Jämför resultatet
+3. Compare the results.

-Exempel 2:
+Example 2:

-1. Ge LLM "predefined" kategorier
+1. Provide predefined categories to the LLM.
-2. Låt LLM kategorisera work orders
+2. Let the LLM categorize work orders.
-3. Verkar dessa kategorier rimliga?
+3. Assess whether these categories seem reasonable.

-## Sökfrågor
+## Search prompts

-- using "LLM" to "categorize*" text
+- Using LLM to categorize text